Fluctuations of the 2-spin SSK model with magnetic field: Introduction

-We study the case $h\sim N^{-\alpha}$, that is, the magnetic field vanishes as the system grows.
-As $\alpha>0$ varies, the nature of the fluctuations of the free energy and overlaps also changes.
-This situation was studied in some detail in the physics literature by Fyodorov-Le Doussal \cite{FD} (see also Dembo-Zeitouni \cite{dembo-zeitouni}).
+In addition to the case of constant order magnetic field, we study also the case $h\sim N^{-\alpha}$ for $\alpha > 0$, that is, when the magnetic field vanishes as the system grows.
+As $\alpha$ varies, the nature of the fluctuations of the free energy and overlaps also changes.
+As mentioned, this situation was studied in some detail in the physics literature by Fyodorov-Le Doussal \cite{FD} (see also Dembo-Zeitouni \cite{dembo-zeitouni}).
 Their work is formulated in terms of the constrained optimization problem